Louis Brandeis: Erie Railroad Co. v. Tompkins (1938) – Federal versus state laws

 His last important judicial opinion was also one of the most significant of his career, according to Klebanow and Jonas.
 In Erie Railroad Co. v.
 Tompkins (1938), the Supreme Court addressed the issue of whether federal judges apply state law or federal common law where the parties to a lawsuit are from different states.
 Writing for the Court, Brandeis overruled the ninety-six-year-old doctrine of Swift v.
 Tyson (1842), and held that there was no such thing as a "federal general common law" in cases involving diversity jurisdiction.
 This concept became known as the Erie Doctrine.
 Applying the Erie Doctrine, federal courts now must conduct a choice of law analysis, which generally requires that the courts apply the law of the state where the injury or transaction occurred.
 "This ruling," concluded Klebanow and Jonas, "fits in well with Brandeis's goals of strengthening the states and reversing the long-term trend toward centralization and bigness."

+Civil rights

+According to Christopher Bracey, Brandeis's judicial innovations were successfully used by the NAACP and the civil rights lawyers to win famous court decisions.
+This happened despite his own lack of direct involvement in racial issues—indeed he always voted with the majority in civil rights cases involving African Americans, most of which went against the minority.
+Nevertheless, he impacted the fight against segregation in two major ways.
+First, the main legal attacks on segregation were handled by the NAACP Legal Defense and Educational Fund.
+It repeatedly adopted and followed the techniques Brandeis had created to impact social change.
+It especially built upon Brandeis's concept of lawyer-as-public-advocate to launch litigation aimed at dismantling segregation.
+Secondly, civil rights lawyers made heavy use of the "Brandeis brief."
+This allowed lawyers to range far beyond the law books and introduce sociological data to show in great detail how segregation systematically hurt Blacks.
+This approach made possible the landmark victory unanimously decided by the Warren Court in Brown v.
+Board of Education (1954).

 Other cases

-In 1919, Brandeis sided with the unanimous majority on the court in ruling that Eugene V. Debs' protests against American involvement in World War I violated the Espionage Act of 1917 in Debs v.
-United States, though later that year he had an apparent change of heart in Abrams v.
-United States when he dissented with the majority opinion to express that political dissent was protected by the First Amendment.
+In 1919, Brandeis sided with the unanimous majority on the court in ruling that Eugene V. Debs' protests against US involvement in World War I violated the Espionage Act of 1917 in Debs v.
+United States because Debs had shown the "intention and effect of obstructing the draft and recruitment for the war."
+Later that year in Abrams v.
+United States he dissented with the majority opinion to express that political dissent was protected by the First Amendment.